BasedBrenden/LeaslyReactFE/README.md

-## If you are using a web browser, and would like prefer to view the website, please go to https://leasly-388c5.web.app/ .
+## If you are using a web browser, and would prefer to view the website, please go to https://leasly-388c5.web.app/ .
 To have backend information load, please select the lock icon at the top of the address bar, select "Connection Secure" and then "Disable Protection for now".
 This will allow you to load in the backend via the browser, and will only affect your connection to this website.
 Currently working on a fix regarding SSL Certification.

 ## Frontend